CSR stands for Corporate Social Responsibility.

 For instance, the ISO 26000 identifies seven core subjects (see below), as well as seven key principles focusing on accountability, transparency, ethics, stakeholder interests, human rights, laws and norms.

-Organizations sometimes create guiding principles (sometimes conflated with CSR responsibilities) for CSR activity.
+Organisations sometimes create guiding principles, which are different from CSR responsibilities, for CSR activity.

-Note that as with the CSR categorization of responsibilities, there is some variance in which principles are selected.
+Note that as with the CSR categorisation of responsibilities, there is some variance in which principles are selected.
 According to research by Crowther and Aras (2008), some basic principles are:

 In line with the United Nations’ definition of sustainability—using resources in such a way that future generations may continue to benefit from those same resources.

-Recognition and acceptance of the fact that the corporation has an impact on its external environment, and a responsibility for the effects of its actions.
+Recognition and acceptance of the fact that organisations have an impact on its external environment, and a responsibility for the effects of its actions.

 Accountability also implies a commitment to quantification and reporting out of impact.
 Crowther and Aras further define characteristics of good reporting; it must be: